History of New Orleans in Timeline

 In 2005, portions of Greater New Orleans were flooded by Hurricanes Katrina and Rita, with Katrina causing disastrous flooding for the majority of the city.

-July 2006: Population Increase Since Hurricane Katrina
+July 2006: Population Increase Since July 2006

 July 2006: Population Estimate

-In July 2006, the U.S. Census Bureau estimated New Orleans' population to be 223,000.
+In July 2006, the U.S. Census Bureau estimated the population of New Orleans to be 223,000 following Hurricane Katrina.

-November 7, 2006: Constitutional Amendment Passed
+November 7, 2006: Constitutional amendment consolidation of assessors

-2006: Study on Undocumented Immigrants
+2006: Immigrant Study

-A 2006 study estimated that 10,000 to 14,000 undocumented immigrants resided in New Orleans.
+A 2006 study determined that as many as 10,000 to 14,000 undocumented immigrants resided in New Orleans.

-2006: Office of Inspector General Established
+2006: Office of Inspector General established

 An ordinance in 2006 established an Office of Inspector General to review city government activities.

-2006: Coastal Restoration Amendment
+2006: Amendment for Coastal Restoration

 In 2006, Louisiana voters adopted an amendment to dedicate all revenues from off-shore drilling to restore Louisiana's eroding coast line.

-2006: Study on Subsidence
+2006: Geology Study on Subsidence

 In 2006, work began on the Louisiana Film & Television studio complex, based in the Tremé neighborhood.

-January 2007: Rally Demanding Action on Crime
+January 2007: Residents Demand Action on Crime

 March 2007: Population Increase